arvindvikram06/Genspark-Training/Day15-14-05-26/AN/BookRental/README.md

-# Library Management System
+# Community Library Membership & Book Lending System

 A C# .NET Core console application using Entity Framework Core and PostgreSQL to manage library operations.

 ## ER Diagram

-The database structure is designed to support members, memberships, books, copies, borrowings, and damage reports.
 [ER Diagram](ERDiagram.png)

 ## Functional Requirements

 ### Member Functional Requirements

-Note: For simplicity, we used only email ID for login.
+Note: For simplicity, App uses only email ID for login.

 * Register as a new member with a name, email, and phone number.
 * View personal profile and current active membership status.